Hangman

 When the package first loads, you are presented with the main menu, from which you can play a pre-saved wordlist, enter a list of words, or administer the disc.
 You will note that the program also credits David Mills; the inspiration for the graphics was his, and he gave me some help reading disc sectors later on during the project.
 We were planning to work on this together, but in the end I wrote virtually the whole package myself.

-of the disc simply selects which accented character set (if any) to use for the wordlists.
+At the top of the screen you will see the disc title (“Administration”), the disc’s language setting (“German”) and an icon indicating that sound is enabled on that disc.
+The “language” of the disc simply selects which accented character set (if any) to use for the wordlists.
 At the bottom of the window, you get a bar listing which keys to press.
 This status bar is used throughout the package, for instructions, prompts, informative messages (as seen in the screenshot), and lists of options.
 Like with the dialog boxes, the package does not follow the conventions of WIMP GUI design.

 The game

-: files containing a list of words, intended to be on a particular vocabulary topic such as shops or food.
+The package works on the principle of “wordlists”: files containing a list of words, intended to be on a particular vocabulary topic such as shops or food.
 You begin a game by selecting a wordlist to play, presumably under teacher instruction (to match what has just been covered in class).
 Notice that the file list is displayed in a menu presented virtually as a dialog box, complete with a scroll bar.
 There are no scroll bars thumbs however, and instead of buttons, the status bar provides a key legend for the window.

 A progress bar appears while the wordlist loads; I had to cut down the update frequency as it tied up the CPU and slowed down file loading considerably.
 The loading process itself was weird, and was the result of a general RAM shortage and no DLLs or overlays in BBC BASIC.
 The selection and loading process was done in one program, with the wordlist data stored into a preset area of RAM along with the filename.
-Some resident integer variables (which remain unchanged as you load in other programs) were set with the word count and request type parameters, and the game program was loaded in place of the existing program.
+Some resident integer variables (which remain unchanged as you load another program) were set with the word count and request type parameters, and the game program was loaded in place of the existing program.
 The game program then read the variables left by the last program to know what it was expected to do (no command-line arguments in BASIC either) and accessed the wordlist data stored in RAM, including the filename so that it could tell the user what the wordlist was called.
 These processes of parameter and wordlist storage were used to fit a very large package into not that much RAM, switching between programs and sharing data across them; messy, but effective.

 The game then begins, and you are presented with each word from the list in random order.
 After each user action, the program responds with a message in the status bar, and optionally an audible signal.
 Most response types have several available messages, from which one is chosen at random each time.
 If you get hanged, the game plays the funeral march, which might get annoying in a classroom!
 This is a good excuse for disabling sound in the game altogether.